vrchatapi/vrchatapi-csharp/docs/SystemApi.md

             Configuration config = new Configuration();
             config.BasePath = "https://api.vrchat.cloud/api/1";
             var apiInstance = new SystemApi(config);
-            var variant = variant_example;  // string | Specifies which `variant` of the site.
-Public is the end-user site, while `internal` is the staff-only site with special pages for moderation and management. (optional)  (default to public) var branch = branch_example;  // string | Specifies which git branch the site should load frontend source code from. (optional)  (default to "main")
+            var variant = "public";  // string | Specifies which `variant` of the site.
+Public is the end-user site, while `internal` is the staff-only site with special pages for moderation and management. (optional)  (default to public) var branch = "\"main\"";  // string | Specifies which git branch the site should load frontend source code from. (optional)  (default to "main")

             try
             {